Same-sex marriage in tribal nations in the United States: Saint Regis Mohawk Tribe

+In the revision family court code adopted on 21 December 2022, "marriage" is defined as "a contract between two (2) persons, regardless of their sex, creating a union to the exclusion of all others".

+In addition, according to the Saint Regis Mohawk Tribal Marriage Act of 1995, all marriages that were valid in the place where contracted are recognized by the tribe.

 Sault Ste.
 Marie Tribe of Chippewa Indians

 The Sault Ste.
 Marie Tribe of Chippewa Indians in Michigan changed its marriage laws on July 7, 2015 by removing gender-specific language and also the need obtain marriage licenses from the state of Michigan before getting married.
 A spokesperson of the tribe noted that these changes were necessary to legalize same-sex marriage and to exercise tribal sovereignty.

 Up to 2015, the law of the Sault Ste.
 Marie Tribe of Chippewa Indians noted that "requirements of the State of Michigan with respect to the qualifications entitling persons to marry within that State's borders, whether now in existence or to become effective in the future, are hereby adopted, both presently and prospectively, in terms of the sex of the parties to the proposed marriage" (Art.
 31.104).
 Same-sex marriage is legal in Michigan.
-Previously, opposite-sex marriages were recognized by the tribe but the law didn't specify whether or not same-sex marriages were recognized.
+Previously, opposite-sex marriages were recognized by the tribe but the law did not specify whether or not same-sex marriages were recognized.